Legal Notice / Data Privacy Statement

 VAT ID No.: DE 276227632

 Person responsible for the content within the meaning of sect.
-55(2) German Interstate Agreement on Broadcasting (Rundfunkstaatsvertrag – RStV):
+55(2) German Interstate Agreement on Broadcasting (Rundfunkstaatsvertrag – RStV): Dr. Wolfgang Pasternak

-Website concept and texts: Dr. Wolfgang Pasternak
+Texts: Dr. Wolfgang Pasternak

 This data privacy statement provides information regarding the processing of personal data on the Website.